All Products

 Note

-If the destination is a domain name-based threat intelligence address book or cloud service address book, you can set the protocol to TCP.
-If you select TCP, you can specify an application, such as HTTP, HTTPS, SMTP, SMTPS, or SSL.
+If the destination is a domain name that is included in a threat intelligence address book or a cloud service address book, you can set the protocol type to TCP.
+If you set the protocol type to TCP, you can select an application, such as HTTP, HTTPS, SMTP, SMTPS, or SSL.

 TCP